iomesh/docs/docs/cluster-operations/upgrade-cluster.md

 - Upgrade is not supported if the Kubernetes cluster has only one meta pod or one chunk pod.
 - Due to the limitations of the Kubernetes CRD upgrade mechanism, the IOMesh cluster upgraded to this release from 0.11.1 cannot run on the Kubernetes cluster of version 1.25 or above.

 > _NOTE:_ There might be temporary I/O latency fluctuations during the upgrade.
+If there is recover or migration data during the cluster upgrade process, the operator will automatically wait for it to end before performing the upgrade action.

 ## Upgrade from 0.11.1 to 1.0.1